 If you would like to set up a business or would like a free consultation – then feel free to contact me, either by T: +62 21 300 297 27 E: email@example.com or visit me in the LetsMoveIndonesia office, located in The Bellagio Mall, Mega Kuningan – The only walk in Visa & Company Establishment Agency in Jakarta!

-About Mega: Mega Rizkiani is a graduate of Law from the Diponegro University.
-She has over 3 years’ experience setting up businesses and has helped hundreds of people turn their dreams into a reality.
+About Mega: Mega Rizkiani is a graduate of Law from the prestigious Diponegoro University in Indonesia.
+She has many years’ experience setting up businesses and has helped hundreds of people turn their dreams into a reality.

-In addition to Company Establishment, she can also help review and draft agreements, draft company regulations, register trademarks, set up business licences, revise company documents as well as offer legal consultations.
+In addition to Company Establishment, she can also help review and draft agreements, draft company regulations, register trademarks, set up business licenses, revise company documents as well as offer legal consultations.